“I dwell in Possibility—

 A fairer House than Prose—”

-This brief course features poet and professor Christine Perrin as she describes the major elements of poetry and also discusses them with four upper school students in a seminar format, therefore modeling how to teach poetry to students.
+This course features poet and professor Christine Perrin as she describes the major elements of poetry and also discusses them with four upper school students in a seminar format, therefore modeling how to teach poetry to students.
 In addition to familiarizing us with the forms and elements of poetry, Christine also shows us how to read a poem closely and absorb its beauty.

 This course is based on her book The Art of Poetry, and each presentation will follow one of the chapters from this book.